 The City of Clewiston is located in southern Florida in Hendry County.
 The City joined the ARP in May 1991.
-The City's FMPA representative, James L. Pittman, is a City Commissioner.
+The City's FMPA representative, Danny Williams, is the Director of Utilities.
 The City's service area is approximately 5 square miles.
 For more information about the City of Clewiston, please visit www.cityofclewiston.org.